 Professor Touyz moved to the University of Glasgow from Canada to set up a new research programme at the BHF Glasgow Cardiovascular Research Centre.
 She spends most of her time on research, but also has an active role in patient care, looking after people at the outpatient hypertension clinic at the Western Infirmary, Glasgow.

-She collaborates with other outstanding researchers at Glasgow, including BHF Professor Andrew Baker, as part of the BHF Centre of Research Excellence in Glasgow, which she heads up.
+She collaborates with other outstanding researchers in Scotland, including BHF Professor Andrew Baker, as part of the BHF Centre of Research Excellence in Glasgow, which she heads up.

 How your donations are funding heart research

 We have given three separate grants to Professor Rhian Touyz and her team, at a combined cost of more than £2.75 million.

 The title of BHF Professor of Cardiovascular Medicine brings with it £1.2 million of support to facilitate the research programme at Glasgow.